 The sensor generates a voltage output output that is directly proportional to the Celsius temperature.
 The hotter it is, the higher the voltage that is passed to the XBee's analog-to-digital converter (ADC).
-This reading is then sent via Device Cloud to the XBee Zigbee Cloud Kit's online dashboard application where you can monitor the temperature right in your web browser.
+This reading is then sent via Digi Remote Manager to the XBee Zigbee Cloud Kit's online dashboard application where you can monitor the temperature right in your web browser.

 To hook up a temperature sensor you'll need:

 You'll configure the radio using your free Device Cloud account.
 (Note that radios can also be configured using XCTU.)

 You will build this sensor circuit using the XBee Development Board.
 It's a good idea to unplug the USB power before working with the electronics.

 You will use the XBee Wi-Fi Cloud Kit's web application to configure a widget for viewing the temperature readings from your sensor.